Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots

-\begin{enumerate} \item We provide a theoretical foundation for system identification from temporal marginals in Section \ref{sec:identify}.\begin{enumerate} \item In Theorem \ref{thm: identifiability}, we provide a full characterization of the identifiability conditions for the drift and diffusion parameters from temporal marginals, under the time-homogeneous linear additive noise model.
-Identifiability is guaranteed if and only if the initial distribution $X_0$ is not auto-rotationally invariant (see Definition \ref{def:autorotationalinvariant}). \item In Lemma \ref{prop: identify_causal_graph_SDE_add_noise}, we connect parameter estimation to causal structure learning via dynamic structural causal models \cite{boeken2024dynamic}.
-We show that the causal graph of any additive noise model can be recovered from the SDE parameters. \end{enumerate} \item In Section \ref{sec:methods}, we introduce our algorithm: Alternating Projection Parameter Estimation from $X_0$ (APPEX).
-It is the first method designed to estimate drift and diffusion from temporal marginals of additive noise SDEs, without prior knowledge. \begin{enumerate} \item We show that with each iteration, APPEX's estimates approach the true solution.
-APPEX alternates between a trajectory inference step, which is a Schr\"odinger bridge problem, and a parameter estimation step, which is solved via maximum likelihood estimation.
-We show that both subprocedures are optimal with respect to the Kullback-Leibeler (KL) divergence. \item To solve the associated Schr\"odinger bridge problem for trajectory inference, given arbitrary additive noise, we adapt entropic optimal transport for parameter dependent transport costs, including anisotropic diffusion. \item We test APPEX's efficacy across a wide range of experiments in Section \ref{sec:experiments}.
-APPEX can identify the drift and diffusion parameters from the previously non-identifiable examples introduced in Section \ref{sec:Noniden_examples}, if given appropriate non-auto-rotationally invariant initial distributions.
-We also demonstrate APPEX's effectiveness over a large-scale experiment on higher dimensional SDEs with randomly generated parameter sets.
-Our results demonstrate that APPEX identifies arbitrary linear additive noise SDEs with significantly higher accuracy than the widely-used Waddington-OT (WOT) method \cite{schiebinger2019optimal}.
-Our final experiments demonstrate that APPEX can be used to identify the system's causal graph, even in the presence of latent confounders. \end{enumerate} \end{enumerate}
+\item In Section \ref{sec:causal_graph}, we connect parameter estimation to causal structure learning via dynamic structural causal models \citep{boeken2024dynamic}.
+We show that the causal graph of any additive noise model can be recovered from the identified SDE parameters. \end{enumerate} \item In Section \ref{sec:methods}, we introduce our algorithm: Alternating Projection Parameter Estimation from $X_0$ (APPEX). \rv{It is the first Schr\"odinger Bridge based method designed to estimate drift and diffusion from temporal marginals of additive noise SDEs, without prior knowledge.} \begin{enumerate} \item We show that with each iteration, APPEX's estimates approach the true solution.
+APPEX alternates between a trajectory inference step, which is a Schr\"odinger bridge problem, and a parameter estimation step, which is solved via maximum likelihood estimation. \item To solve the Schr\"odinger bridge problem for trajectory inference, we adapt entropic optimal transport for parameter dependent transport costs, including arbitrary anisotropic diffusion. \item We test APPEX's efficacy across a wide range of experiments in Section \ref{sec:experiments}.
+We first use APPEX to empirically demonstrate that classical non-identifiable linear additive noise SDEs are resolved when $X_0$ is initialized appropriately according to Theorem \ref{thm: identifiability}.
+We then demonstrate APPEX's effectiveness over a large-scale experiment on higher dimensional SDEs with randomly generated parameter sets.
+Our results demonstrate that APPEX identifies arbitrary linear additive noise SDEs with significantly higher accuracy than the widely-used Waddington-OT (WOT) method \citep{schiebinger2019optimal}.
+Our final experiments demonstrate that APPEX can be used to identify the system's causal graph, even in the presence of correlated diffusion from latent confounders. \end{enumerate} \end{enumerate}